kr1ptonec/gitlab_perfomance/docs/environment_prep.md

     * `latency` - The network latency (in ms) between where the Tool will be running and the environment.
 (Environment variable: `ENVIRONMENT_LATENCY`)
   * `storage_nodes` - Array of [repository storages](https://docs.gitlab.com/ee/administration/repository_storage_paths.html) on the target GitLab environment.
 Set it to `["default"]` if you have a single [Gitaly Node](https://docs.gitlab.com/ee/administration/gitaly/).
 If you have multiple nodes, you should list them in full to ensure that the test data is spread across all storage nodes evenly, which in turn will lead to accurate performance results.
 Repository storages settings can be found under **Admin Area > Settings > Repository > Repository storage** on the GitLab environment.
 * The test data for the GitLab Performance Tool(`gpt_data`).
 You should aim to have each of these details present here and in the target environment otherwise the specific tests that require them will be skipped automatically:
+  * `root_group` - The name of the Root Group for all the GitLab Performance Tool test data.
+(Default: `gpt`).
+  * `large_projects` - Contains information about the "vertical" data.
+    * `group` - The name of the Group that will contain the "vertical" data.
+(Default: `large_projects`).
-  * `large_project` -  Name of the Project Config file.
+    * `project` -  Name of the Project Config file.
 This file contains information about the large project that will be imported by GPT Data Generator and tested by GPT ("vertical" data).
 For most users this can be left as the [default](environment_prep.md#setting-up-test-data-with-the-gpt-data-generator) (`gitlabhq`).
 To perform additional tests with custom large projects please refer to [Advanced Setup with Custom Large Projects](environment_prep.md#advanced-setup-with-custom-large-projects).
   * `many_groups_and_projects` - Contains information about the "horizontal" data.
-    * `root_group` - The name of the Root Group for all the GitLab Performance Tool test data.
-(Default: `gpt`).
     * `group` - The name of the Group that will contain the "horizontal" data.
 (Default: `many_groups_and_projects`).
     * `subgroups` - Number of subgroups that `group` have.
 The number of the subgroups should be tuned to your environment's requirements.
     * `subgroup_prefix` - Prefix that the subgroups use.
 (Default: `gpt-subgroup-`).